hbaes/hbaes/README.md

-- 👋 Hi, I’m @hbaes
+- 👋 Hi, I’m Harald (@hbaes)
-- 👀 I’m interested in Scripting,.
-NET
+- 👀 I’m interested in PowerShell Scripting, .NET C#
-- 🌱 I’m currently learning Powershell
+- 🌱 I’m currently working in an Enterprise SCCM environment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You may reach me per E-Mail

 <!---
 hbaes/hbaes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.